Ollama Agentz

 - Open the chat panel

-- Select your desired model from the dropdown
+- Select a model discovered from Ollama in the dropdown

 - Type your request (e.g., "Create a React component for a todo list")